 In March 2021, the Company entered into an exclusive license agreement (the "Tarsus License Agreement") with Tarsus Pharmaceuticals, Inc. ("Tarsus").
-Pursuant to the license agreement, Tarsus granted to the Company an exclusive, sublicensable license under the licensed patent rights and knowhow to develop, manufacture and commercialize TP-03 for the treatment of patients with Demodex Blepharitis ("DB") and Meibomian Gland Disease ("MGD") in Mainland China, Macau, Hong Kong, and Taiwan.
+Pursuant to the license agreement, Tarsus granted to the Company an exclusive, sublicensable license under the licensed patent rights and know-how to develop, manufacture and commercialize TP-03 for the treatment of patients with Demodex blepharitis ("DB") and Meibomian Gland Disease ("MGD") in Mainland China, Macau, Hong Kong, and Taiwan.
 Under the license agreement, Tarsus received a nonrefundable upfront payment of \$15.0 million and was granted three warrants to purchase 125,000 ordinary shares in Lian Ophthalmology, a subsidiary of LianBio, valued at \$9.4 million (the "Tarsus Warrants").
 Pursuant to ASC 505-50, as the fair value of the warrants were more reliably determinable than the fair value of the benefits received from the licensing agreement, the Company valued the warrants using the Black-Scholes Model and the underlying assumptions are discussed in further detail in Note 10.
 The warrants were issued in three tranches with the aggregate number of shares across all tranches equaling 12.5% of the fully diluted equity of Lian Ophthalmology as of the issue date.
 Vesting of the warrant shares are linked to regulatory milestones and the warrants expire 10 years from the issue date.
 Pursuant to a related option agreement (the "Tarsus Option Agreement"), Tarsus also had the option to convert the warrants into ordinary shares of the Company ("Parent Company Shares") or warrants to purchase a certain number of the Company's ordinary shares ("Parent Company Warrants") based on appreciation of the value in the Lian Ophthalmology since the inception of the Tarsus License Agreement.
 This conversion feature was not required to be bifurcated as it was clearly and closely related to the equity host instrument, pursuant to ASC 815.
 On October 18, 2021, Tarsus exercised its option to convert the Tarsus Warrants under the Tarsus Option Agreement.
-On October 18, 2021, Tarsus exercised its options to convert the Tarsus Warrants under the Tarsus Option Agreement and the Company subsequently issued to Tarsus 78,373 of its ordinary shares and two warrants to purchase an aggregate of 156,746 of its ordinary shares at an exercise price of \$0.00017100448 per share.
+On October 18, 2021, Tarsus exercised its options to convert the Tarsus Warrants under the Tarsus Option Agreement and the Company subsequently issued to Tarsus 78,373 of its ordinary shares and two warrants to purchase an aggregate of 156,746 of its ordinary shares at an exercise price of \$0.000017100448 per share.
 Following the issuances, the Tarsus Warrants were irrevocably terminated.
-Additionally, Tarsus is entitled to receive a nonrefundable second milestone payment of \$10.0 million due and payable within fortyfive days following the effective date.
+On June 6, 2022, Tarsus exercised one warrant and the Company subsequently issued 78,373 of its ordinary shares at an exercise price of \$0.000017100448 per share.
+Additionally, Tarsus is entitled to receive a nonrefundable second milestone payment of \$10.0 million due and payable within forty-five days following the effective date.
 Additionally, Tarsus is entitled to receive payments from the Company totaling an aggregate of up to \$175.0 million upon the achievement of specified development and commercial milestones, up to \$75.0 million and \$100.0 million, respectively, plus tiered royalties at percentage rates ranging from the low- to high-teens on net sales.
-During 2021, the Company was notified that Tarsus had achieved certain development milestones.
-The Company paid \$30.0 million to Tarsus during the twelve months ended December 31, 2021 as a result of the achievement of these milestones.
+During 2022, the Company was notified that Tarsus had achieved certain development milestones.
+During the twelve months ended December 31, 2022 and 2021, the Company paid \$25.0 million and \$30.0 million, respectively, to Tarsus as a result of the achievement of these milestones.